 - Eye contact: Make eye contact with your child when you talk to him/her.
 Also, hold the toys close to your face at eye level as you talk to the child.
 Whenever possible, try to bend down to your child’s level so that he/she can see your face.

-- Slow rate of speech: Speak slowly while talking to your child
+- The slow rate of speech: Speak slowly while talking to your child

 - Short sentences: Use short, simple sentences according to the child’s age.